 Tips for Watching the Race

-- Dress warm.
+- Dress warmly.
 You don't realize how cold it is standing around doing nothing until you do it.

-- Track the specific runner you’re following with the mobile app so you know where and when to see the runner or runners you’re cheering on the most.
+- Use the mobile app to track the specific runner.
+That way you can know when you will see the runner or runners you’re cheering on.

-- Fourth Ave in Brooklyn is a great place to watch the race with numerous bars having Marathon related specials.
+- Fourth Avenue in Brooklyn as well as on First Avenue from 60th to 90th Street are great places to watch the race with numerous bars having marathon-related specials.

-- Those in Queens should gather right after the Pulaski Bridge on Vernon Boulevard as runners begin the second half of the race.
+- If you're in Queens, you should gather after the Pulaski Bridge on Vernon Boulevard since that's where runners begin the second half of the race.

-- The most crowded place in Manhattan to watch is where runners come down the Ed Koch Queensboro Bridge on 59th St. and First Avenue.
-It’s the most south the Marathon goes in Manhattan, so many people walk up to see the action.
-The corner of 59th St at Central Park South is busy for the same reason, usually seeing crowds 10 lines of people deep the whole time.
+- The most crowded place in Manhattan to watch is where runners come down the Ed Koch Queensboro Bridge on 59th Street and First Avenue.
+It’s the southernmost place the marathon goes in Manhattan, so many people walk up to see the action.
+The corner of 59th Street at Central Park South is busy for the same reason.

-- Crossing First Ave during the race is a nightmare.
-Don’t even try it.
-You have to go down to 57th Street to do it in vehicle.
-Plan accordingly.
-(Those living east of First Ave never realize this before raceday.)
+- Crossing First Avenue during the race is a nightmare, so don’t even try it.
+You have to go down to 57th Street to do it in a vehicle.

-- There’s nice salsa music and a Puerto Rican vibe at Mile 19 on First Ave near 117th St. You’ll have great views of the winners for photos and can help those runners move along as they start to hit the wall.
+- You can listen to salsa music and experience a Puerto Rican vibe at Mile 19 on First Avenue near 117th Street.
+You’ll have great views of the winners for photos and can help those runners move along as they start to hit the wall.

-- Enter the park near 68th St. on Fifth Avenue and walk over to the running route.
-You’ll be one and a half miles from the finish line so people need your support.
-It’ll be easier to see someone at this part of the race and the runners will be stretched out.
+- Enter the park near 68th Street on Fifth Avenue, and walk over to the running route.
+You’ll be 1.5 miles from the finish line so people need your support.

-- Everyone urinates off the side of the Verrazano–Narrows Bridge where the race begins, so make sure you’re not standing near the edges if you’re on the bottom level.
+- Many people urinate off the side of the Verrazano-Narrows Bridge where the race begins, so make sure you’re not standing near the edges if you’re on the bottom level.
 It's even worse if it’s windy.
-There are also plenty of other places off to the side of the route to urinate in the first few miles for men.
+There are also plenty of other places off to the side of the route to urinate in the first few miles.

 - Women should remember to bring tissues or toilet paper to go to the bathroom before the race.
-Porta-potties are generally where women are forced to go throughout the race and they might be frightening inside.
-Hopefully you'll find a friendly person watching the race who brought toilet paper to hand out.
-By the end of the race most runners are urinating in their pants anyway.
+Portable toilets are generally where women are forced to go throughout the race, and they might be frightening inside.
+By the end of the race, most runners are urinating in their pants anyway.